WPSwitzerland/plugin-boilerplate-psr/README.md

 ## Description
 A starting point for development of a WordPress plugin using PHP namespaces.
 The use of PHP namespaces means that plugins built using this code require PHP 5.3 or newer.

-The code in this boilerplate adheres to the PSR-2 coding guidelines, not WordPress' own standards.

 You're currently reading the contents of ``README.md``, which is not required for your plugin.
 (Although your own version is recommended for documentational purposes.)

 The file ``README.txt`` is the one which the WordPress Plugin Repository needs.

+## Coding Standards
+The code in this boilerplate adheres to the [PSR-2 Coding Standard](http://www.php-fig.org/psr/psr-2/), not WordPress Coding Standards.
+For a WordPress Coding Standards version, use [this version](https://github.com/WPSwitzerland/plugin-boilerplate-wordpress) instead.

 ## Usage
 This code has no function of its own.
 It is a starting point for plugin developers.
 Do not install this code as a plugin without first customizing it.